This post may contain affiliate links. Please read our disclosure policy.

-Feel that heat outside?
-Yeah, summer’s not headed anywhere anytime soon, so we may as well make the best out of these sunny days with recipes like Green Goddess Salad!
+Summer’s not headed anywhere anytime soon, so we may as well make the best out of these sunny days with recipes like Green Goddess Salad!
 This salad is anything but forgettable.
-I mean, there’s a reason you’re seeing it pop up on so many menus at restaurants lately.
+I mean, there’s a reason you’re seeing it pop up on TikTok and so many menus at restaurants lately.

-Green ingredients like spinach, green beans, green apples, and more are all tossed together in the most incredible Green Goddess dressing that enhances their all natural flavors in a beautiful way.
+I gathered green ingredients like spinach, green beans, green apples, and tossed them together in the most incredible Green Goddess dressing that enhances their all natural flavors in a beautiful way.

 Did you know that the Green Goddess Salad was first tossed together in the 1920’s?!
 When I found that out, I was floored.
 It seems like this trendy salad is just that – a trend.
 I like being surprised about recipes in that way, so I did some more digging.